facebookexperimental/libunifex/doc/overview.md

 A sender represents a reification of an operation that delivers its result by calling another function rather than by returning a value.
-This is analagous to how a function-object represents a reification of a synchronous function that produces its result by returning a value.
+This is analogous to how a function-object represents a reification of a synchronous function that produces its result by returning a value.

 The reification of asynchronous operations allows us to compose these